Criminal Justice

 program detail hero

-Preparing students for a career in law enforcement and corrections
+Preparing you for a career in law enforcement and corrections

 SAFETY.
 SERVICE.
 PROTECTION.

-Kansas residents can earn scholarship dollars to cover expenses associated with completing an eligible associate degree or certificate.
-Contact Admissions to find out more about the Kansas Promise Act scholarship.
+Kansas residents can earn scholarship dollars to cover expenses and learn for free by completing an eligible associate degree or certificate under the Kansas Promise Act Scholarship.
+Contact the Scholarships Department to find out more about the Kansas Promise Act Scholarship.

 My Story